Working in early childhood care and education

 Need for English language proficiency

-The level of English required to take care of children in one’s own home, on an unregulated basis, will most likely depend most upon the comfort level of the parents of the children being minded.
+On average, college programs in early childhood education require a student’s English to be at a minimum of CLB 6.
+The level of English required to care for children in one’s own home, on an unregulated basis, will likely depend upon the parents’ comfort level.

 Regulation and certification